 One of American Humane Association’s most prominent programs is Animal Assisted Therapy (AAT), which uses the therapeutic powers of trained animals to help those in need, including children suffering with cancer, military personnel and families, and abuse victims.
 American Humane Association is a national leader in advancing the safe, humane and effective practice of this modality nationwide to benefit our nation’s most vulnerable.
 American Humane Association staff includes internationally recognized experts in AAT and a key area of focus is the development of research and scientific outcomes to demonstrate the positive impact that animals can have on human health.

 American Humane Association takes a great deal of pride in our training courses.
-It is our commitment to provide the highest quality education in the nation in the area of animal disaster response, euthanasia by injection and managing compassion stress.
+It is our commitment to provide the highest quality education in the nation as it relates to the courses we have to offer.
 One of the important ways American Humane helps protect animals is by educating and training people how to provide the best animal care possible.
 Throughout the year, we travel across the country training animal welfare professionals and people who love animals wanting to make a difference in their well-being.

 Millions of animals are abused and neglected each year and many of them end up in animal shelters.
 While caring for these animals, local shelters are forced to cover the medical costs to treat them.
 As a result, the organizations can accrue extremely high – and sometimes overwhelming – medical bills.
 If the shelter cannot afford the cost, the suffering animal may be euthanized.